05Git/configs/README.md

-These are useful config files for various editors.
+Configs and dotfiles for code editors.